mjeightyfive/init-lib-es6/README.md

 # init-lib

-Initial setup for creating and releasing a JavaScript library.
+Initial setup for creating a JavaScript ES6 library.

 ## Install